 How Often Should I Visit a Hygienist?

-Most people should visit a dental hygienist every 6 months.
-But some might need to go more often, especially if they have gum disease or other dental issues.
+Most individuals should see a dental hygienist every 6 months.
+However, some may need to go more frequently, especially if they have gum disease or other dental troubles.

 Why Regular Visits Matter: